dcdncp/lightschema/README.md

-# LightSchema
+# LightvSchema

-LightSchema is a lightweight schema validation library for TypeScript.
+LightvSchema is a lightweight schema validation library for TypeScript.
 It provides a simple and efficient way to validate data structures.

 ## Features